 Quarantine and Isolation

-Before arriving on campus, domestic students will be expected to self-quarantine for eight days and are required to be tested for COVID-19.
+Before arriving on campus, domestic students are expected to self-quarantine for eight days and are required to be tested for COVID-19.
 Students arriving from international locations may have additional CDC requirements (current guidelines call for 14 days).
 Traveling to Williamsburg does not require a student to “reset” the quarantine clock upon arrival, as long as they quarantined for the appropriate time and practiced transmission prevention during travel.

 For Those Unable to Return